gpetiot/Frama-C-StaDy/README.md

 ## Using StaDy

+The two main features of StaDy are the non-compliance detection (NCD) and the subcontract weakness detection (SWD).
+See the [documentation](doc/README.md) for more details.

 ### Non-compliance detection

 StaDy tries to exhibit a test case whose execution provokes an annotation violation.
 Non-compliance detection is the default mode of StaDy.
 One can detect non-compliances between the code and its specification in file F, starting with function M, using the command: